Ready to Take the Next Step?

 Designed for college graduates with a statistics/quantitative background, such as engineering, science, computer science, economics and/or business, this high-quality, hands-on, comprehensive interdisciplinary Master of Science in Business Analytics program provides individuals with the knowledge, tools, and skills to analyze data to make effective business decisions.
 In addition, the program empowers students with soft skills needed to manage business analytics projects including problem-framing, teamwork, project management and communication.
-Courses are held in a face-to-face format in small cohorts of approximately 25 students and are held primarily during the day or early evening at the LMU Playa Vista Campus.
+Courses are held in a face-to-face format in small cohorts of approximately 25 students at the LMU Playa Vista Campus.
+The program can be taken in one year (fall, spring, and summer semesters) as a full-time program or as a part-time program over two years.

 The Master of Science in Business Analytics requires 30 - 36 credit hours across three semesters, starting in the fall semester and ending the following August.
 All academic requirements must be completed in residence.
 Business work experience is not required for this program.
 The curriculum consists of eight required courses, two electives, a capstone project and two capstone preparatory mini-courses.
 Students with approval from the program director may waive up to six credit hours, associated with the two required business foundation core courses, depending on previous business related course work at the undergraduate level.